 Importantly, remember that living in a different culture means you will inevitably find yourself in a range of unusual and often confusing situations.
 Being able to laugh in these situations will remind you that it takes time to understand different cultures and that it is ok to make mistakes.

 Ask for help

 Don’t be afraid to ask for assistance or support if you need it.
-In addition to the Counselling Service there are many organisations set up on campus to ensure you have a successful and enjoyable time in Australia.
+There are many organisations set up to ensure you have a successful and enjoyable time in Australia.